KelechiOmah/ticket-lifecycle/README.md

   </p>
 <p>
 <br />
-Above, is an image of the list of unresolved tickets in an administrators ticket panel that they have to work on.
-Tickets are also labeled by priority, which tells the admin which tickets are the most severe and therefore need to be resolved before the other tickets, that have a lower priority.
+Above, is an image of the list of unresolved tickets in an administrators' ticket panel that they have to work on.
+Tickets are labeled by priority, which tells the admin which tickets are the most severe and therefore need to be resolved first, before the other tickets, that have a lower priority.